Wednesday, January 30, 2008

 Andiyodadukkumbazhe maangayude puli ariyathullu.. ( only when one nears the seed, can we know how bitter the mango is..)

-It was a pleasant surprise for me to meet HG Rev. Dr Zachariah Mar Theophlos, Metropolitan of Malabar diocese conducting the holy qurbana at the Mar Gregorios Orthodox Cathedral , Johnson Market, Koramangala on 20 January 2008.
+It was a pleasant surprise for me to meet HG Rev. Dr Zachariah Mar Theophlos, Metropolitan of Malabar diocese conducting the holy qurbana at the St. Gregorios Orthodox Cathedral , Johnson Market, Bangalore on 20 January 2008.

 Usually when we get Metropolitans speaking at the church, they invariably make references of verses from the Holy Bible.
 HG never made a single mention of the Holy Bible in his mid-sermon speech nor at the end speech with MGOCSM members.
 Cool..
 The Holy Bible contains verses which exhort us how to lead a happy and peaceful life of use to others and community.
 Accepting the fact that the Bible is the Word of God, for a person who knows the Holy Word well, it makes great sense to speak out about the meaning of those verses through examples and deeds than speak out those verses themselves.

-The third point made out was regarding the drinking culture among the believers of the church.
-This trend is observed heavily among the believers in Kerala than among the diaspora spread out in different parts of the country and abroad.
-For instance , Malabar , the beautiful and famed sea coast of North Kerala, made famous by the traders of yestryears, the landing of St Thomas in 52 AD and Vasco De Gama in 1498 AD , is now only Mala ( meaning mountain ) and bar ( drinking joints).
-It was interesting to note that upto fifty perent of Church goers and now heavy to moderate drinkers.
 What can drinking cause .. ??
-It makes one feel merry for that session lasting two or three hours, helping one forget reality and be in a different virtual world.
+It makes one feel temporarily merry for a session lasting two or three hours, helping one forget reality and be in a different virtual world.
 Instead of actually identifying and attacking the problems of life, it is only an effort to run away from problems.
-Frequent drinking sessions result in mounting problems without a soulution and results in an unhappy married and family life, pushing one into deeper abyss of problems in life from which there can be no coming out.
+Frequent drinking sessions result in mounting problems without a solution and results in an unhappy married and family life, pushing one into deeper abyss of problems in life like financial debt from which there can be no coming out.
 A lost life..!!

 It was really a blessing to hear a totally different and practical sermon from HG this morning.
 It definitely made my day and the whole week ahead.
 HG did not forget to mention about some of the social work being done by his diocese and the request for financial help for these activities..
 The Mar Baseliose Balika Sadanam, for example.
 HG' email is email@example.com

-From addressing MC Cherian shemmachen to seeking blesings from a Holy Father, the experience spaced twenty five years apart will indeed be memorable.
+From addressing MC Cherian shemmachen to seeking blessings from a Holy Father, the experience spaced twenty five years apart will indeed be memorable.